narzac/narzac.github.io/_posts/programming/2013-11-19-estimated-reading-time-with-jekyll.md

 {% endhighlight %}

 Here is the explanation part.
-First of all, I have assumed that a person can read  180 words per minute, 3 words per second.
+First of all, I assume that a person can read  180 words per minute, 3 words per second.
-Do not break or add spaces to the {% raw %} {% capture ....  %}...{% endcapture %} {% endraw %}, otherwise '==' will not work since it will consist spaces and/or new lines.
-A simplified scenario of what i use in this website, let's say, you have a _includes/post_meta.html file to calculate time, print tags and some html markup.
-This file is included from _layouts/post.html like this.
+You should not introduce new lines or add spaces to the {% raw %} {% capture ....  %}...{% endcapture %} {% endraw %}, otherwise '==' will not work since it will consist spaces and/or new lines.
+A simplified scenario of what i use in this website would be, let's say... you have a _includes/post-meta.html file to put the above code and some html markup with it.
+In addition, the post-meta.html file is included from _layouts/post.html like this.

 {% highlight text %}
 {% raw %}